simonyanlab/Analytic-Tools/docs/source/README.rst

 The module ``eeg_tools.py`` contains a number of routines that we developed for our research in human intracranial electrophysiology.

-**Note:** These codes are work in progress that were designed with our specific workflow requirements in mind.
+**Note:** These codes are work in progress designed with our specific workflow requirements in mind.
 If you need a widely tested, full-fledged general purpose toolbox to analyze electrophysiological data, consider using `FieldTrip <http://www.fieldtriptoolbox.org/>`_.